 - Discourage your dog from jumping up on anyone.
 Perhaps they’re just happy to see you, but this can escalate quickly if a person misinterprets the dog’s behaviour and reacts defensively.
 When this happens, tell your child to raise the knee and turn their side or back towards the dog.

 - Provide a safe space for your dog.
 Give your dog a crate or bed where he can feel safe and comfortable.
 This space is off limits to your child as part of creating boundaries between them.
+Read my article on puppy pens here for more information.

 - Practice zero tolerance for growling and aggression.